aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/convert-to-image-default-options/_index.md

 - **Is the conversion fast enough for batch processing?** Yes—Aspose.Note processes documents in memory, making bulk conversions efficient.

 ## What is “convert OneNote to image”?

-Converting OneNote to image means taking the rich, multi‑layered content of a `.one` file and rendering each page as a raster graphic (e.g., PNG, GIF, JPEG).
-This transformation is useful for preview generation, content archiving, and integration with systems that only accept image inputs.
+Converting OneNote to image means rendering each page of a `.one` file as a raster graphic such as PNG, GIF, or JPEG.
+This transformation creates a pixel‑perfect snapshot of the original page, preserving fonts, colors, and layout so you can embed the result in web galleries, email attachments, or archival systems.
+Because the output is a standard image format, downstream tools can display it without needing OneNote installed.

 ## Why use Aspose.Note for Java?

-- **No Microsoft Office dependency** – works on any platform that supports Java.
-- **High fidelity** – retains fonts, colors, and layout exactly as they appear in OneNote.
-- **Simple API** – a few method calls accomplish the whole conversion.
-- **Supports multiple image formats** – GIF, PNG, JPEG, BMP, and more.
+Aspose.Note renders OneNote pages directly in Java, eliminating the need for Microsoft Office or Windows.
+It supports notebooks up to **500 pages** and can process files larger than **200 MB** while keeping **100 % layout fidelity**.
+The API offers **six image formats** (PNG, JPEG, GIF, BMP, TIFF, and WebP) and provides built‑in DPI handling, so you get high‑resolution results without extra configuration.
+This makes it the most reliable, platform‑agnostic solution for enterprise‑grade OneNote image conversion.

 ## Prerequisites

-Before you start, make sure the following are installed and configured:
+Before you start, verify that the following components are installed and correctly configured:

-### Java Development Kit (JDK)
-1. **Download** the latest JDK from the Oracle website (or adopt OpenJDK).
-2. **Install** it following the platform‑specific instructions.
-Verify with `java -version`.

-### Aspose.Note for Java
+1. **Java Development Kit (JDK) 8 or later** – download from Oracle or adopt OpenJDK and confirm with `java -version`.
-1. **Download** the library from the [Aspose.Note for Java download page](https://releases.aspose.com/note/java/).
-2. **Add** the `aspose-note-xx.jar` (and any dependencies) to your project’s classpath.
+2. **Aspose.Note for Java** – obtain the latest JAR from the [Aspose.Note for Java download page](https://releases.aspose.com/note/java/).
+Add `aspose-note-xx.jar` and its dependency JARs to your project’s classpath.
+3. **A development IDE** (IntelliJ IDEA, Eclipse, or VS Code) – any environment that can compile and run Java applications.

+> **Pro tip:** Use absolute paths or `java.nio.file.Paths.get(...)` when specifying the source notebook location; this avoids platform‑specific path issues.
+You can also visit the [Aspose website](https://releases.aspose.com/) for more information.

-## Import Packages
+## Import packages

 The first step is to import the classes required for loading a OneNote file and saving it as an image.

+`Document` class represents a OneNote notebook in memory, giving you access to pages, sections, and metadata.

+`LoadOptions` provides parameters for loading a OneNote file; an empty constructor uses the library’s default loading behavior.

+`SaveFormat` enumerates the supported output formats such as PNG, JPEG, GIF, and PDF.

+`ImageSaveOptions` lets you fine‑tune image‑specific settings like DPI, color depth, and compression level.

 ```java
 import java.io.IOException;